alphagov/govuk-prototype-kit-docs/docs/v13/documentation/setting-up-git.md

 This guide will walk you through setting up a Git repo (repository) and committing your work so that you can publish your prototype on the web.

-> You don’t *have* to use Git to use the Prototype Kit, but it will be really useful if you learn some basics.
+> You do not have to use Git to use the Prototype Kit, but it will be really useful if you learn some basics.

 > Git is not the same as GitHub.
 Git stores versions of your work, and lets you collaborate more easily with others.
 GitHub puts it all online with a nice web interface.